stuffnting/gutenberg-block-examples/src/dynamic-inner-blocks/README.md

 Normally, the `save` functions of dynamic blocks return `null`, because the callback function in the PHP file renders the block on the front end.
 In this case however, the `save` function needs to return the inner blocks, otherwise they will not be "remembered".

-There is no need to use `useBlockProps` in the `save` function, because the outer dynamic part of the block is not stored in the post.
+There is no need to have `useBlockProps` in the `save` function, because the outer dynamic part of the block is not stored in the post.
 For the front-end, the dynamic part is rendered by the callback function in the PHP file, where `get_block_wrapper_attributes()` is used to add the correct classname for the outer wrapper.

 ### Front-end block wrapper